dhhruv/YouTua/README.md

 # YouTua

-YouTua is a GUI Program to download videos from YouTube.com and a few more sites.
-It does not infringe or encourage the infringement of any copyrighted works as per [the information](https://github.com/github/dmca/blob/master/2020/11/2020-11-16-RIAA-reversal-effletter.pdf).
+YouTua is a GUI Program to download videos from various supported sites.
 It requires the Python interpreter, version 2.6, 2.7, or 3.2+, and it is not platform specific.
 It should work on your Unix box, on Windows or on macOS.<br>

 <p align="center">
 	<img src="https://user-images.githubusercontent.com/72680045/103865422-32378200-50ea-11eb-9d30-113c98dceb47.png">